partout-io/partout/README.md

 ## Usage

+**As per the GPL, the public license is not suitable for the App Store and other closed-source distributions.
+If you want to use Partout for proprietary or commercial purposes, please [contact me privately][license-contact].**

 ### Swift

-The public library supports development on these architectures:

-- macosx
-- iphonesimulator
-- appletvsimulator

-Therefore, it __will not build__ on your iOS/tvOS physical devices.
-If you want to use it for proprietary or commercial purposes, please [contact me privately][license-contact].

 Import the library as a SwiftPM dependency: